samsquire/ideas4/README.md

 # 231. Thread swap

 Synchronization and thread communication is expensive.
-We can swap data rather than communicate it in one direction.
+We can always swap data for additional throughput rather than communicate it in one direction.

 # 232. Modifiable Projection